vxfemboy/demonic0/README.md

 coded in javascript and python

-this bot was coded to be a very helpful tool in moderation and more within discord
+this bot was coded to be a very helpful tool in moderation and more within discord and other chat applications

 ## Warning
 Using this bot incorrectly will violate discords terms of use, I am not liable for anything you do with this bot, source, or your accounts